 Weight: 1 lb.
 70 oz. | Capacity: 24L

 The Deuter Speed Lite 24 is another incredibly light and durable small daypack for hikers.
 While not as popular as the Osprey Stratos, the Deuter Speed Lite should make the list for anyone seeking a great daypack.
 The Deuter Speed Lite is a roomy 24l pack that is also one of the lightest packs in its range.
 The Deuter Speed Lite dissipates heat very well.
 The hydration reservoir is insulated.
 This is a surprising feature in a pack that’s so light.
 But what really makes the Speed Lite stand out is the price.
 It can be found for well under the $100 mark, which makes it one of the best budget daypacks available.
-The pack is also available in a smaller 20l version and larger 32l models.
+The pack is also available in a smaller 20l version and larger 32l model.

 Best Heavy Duty Daypack – Osprey Stratos 34

 Not everyone is looking for a small, flexible daypack for hiking.
 Some hikers, myself included, like something with more room, flexibility, and features.
 The well-designed frame of the Osprey Stratos 34 can handle heavy loads.
 The excellent mesh-back ventilation keeps all that head away from your body.
 This combination makes the Stratos my go-to all-around hiking backpack.
 The panel-loading design makes the Stratos great for organization.
 If you don’t mind the high weight to volume ratio, the Osprey Stratos 34 offers one of the best lineups of features, a great build quality, and the versatility to carry as much or as little hiking gear as you need.
 If you want similar durability in a smaller pack, you may want to consider the Osprey Stratos 24.